 \subsection{The $\N=2$ Robot Case}

-For simplicity, consider $\N=2$ agents $i$, $j$ which need to safely move towards goal locations $G_1$, $G_2$, and let us build a switching logic realizing the local decision making on the \ac{OGA}.
+For simplicity, we first consider $\N=2$ agents $i$, $j$ that need to safely move towards goal locations $G_1$, $G_2$, and build a switching logic that locally decides on the \ac{OGA}.

-Assume that the agents initiate at $t_0=0$ such that $d_{ij}(t_0)>R_c$ under a random assignment $k\in\{1,2\}$ (not necessarily the optimal one) and move under the control laws \eqref{controller}.
-If the inter-agent distance remains always greater than the communication range $R_c$, i.e., if $d_{ij}(t)>R_c$, $\forall t\in[0,\infty)$, we say that the agents are never involved in a meeting event, and as thus, no decision on the goal assignment needs to be made.
+Assume that the agents initiate at $t_0=0$ such that $d_{ij}(t_0)>R_c$ under a \emph{random} assignment $k\in\{1,2\}$ (i.e., not necessarily the optimal one) and move under the control laws \eqref{controller}.
+If the inter-agent distance happens to remain always greater than the communication range $R_c$, i.e., if $d_{ij}(t)>R_c$, $\forall t\in[0,\infty)$, we say that the agents are never involved in a meeting event, and as thus, no decision on the goal assignment needs to be made.
 Out of Lemma \ref{stable}, the position trajectories $\bm r_i(t)$, $\bm r_j(t)$ are \ac{ges} \ac{wrt} the assigned goal locations.
-Clearly, inter-agent collisions do not occur.
+Clearly, in such cases, no inter-agent collisions occur.